ramashis06/ramashis06/README.md

 *   🔭 I'm currently working on [**Metal Plus Limited**](.com)
 *   👯 I'm looking to collaborate on **GitHub** – let's build something amazing together!
-*   🤝 I'm looking for help with **Automation** - always open to learning from experienced folks!
+*   🤝 I'm looking for help with **Automation Testing** - always open to learning from experienced folks!

 </div>